 Pressured by the detectives, Annie finally said a “little blonde man named Charley had given [the bills] to her” in Louisiana.
-The pair had traveled together for about two weeks from Omaha to Louisiana where Charley continued on to New Orleans and Annie to Shreveport.
+The pair had traveled together for about two weeks from Omaha, Nebraska, to Louisiana, where Charley continued on to New Orleans and Annie to Shreveport.
 Annie insisted that the $500 was hers, that she had earned it.
-Dwyer and Dickens would have none of that, and took her off to police headquarters to be further questioned by their Lieutenant Marshall.
+Dwyer and Dickens would have none of that and took her off to police headquarters to be further questioned by their Lieutenant Marshall.

-Annie didn’t even give name, rank and serial number.
+Annie didn’t even give her name, rank, and serial number.
 She gave only one of her names, neglecting to tell the dicks that she was also known as Delia Moore or Maude Williams.
-Other than that, she uttered only the same words about the fictional Charley, and repeating that she didn’t know the bills were stolen.
-This “non-denial denial” caught the attention of Justice Hiram Vaughn, who issued a warrant charging Annie with attempting to pass forged National Bank notes.
+Other than that, she uttered only the same words about the fictional Charley and repeated that she didn’t know the bills were stolen.
+This “non-denial denial” caught the attention of Justice Hiram Vaughn, who issued a warrant charging Annie with attempting to pass forged National Banknotes.

 The same day the American story came out, the Nashville Banner sent a reporter to interview Annie, who cheerfully greeted him as he entered her cell, led by Detective Dwyer.
 Annie called Dwyer “Happy Jack” and told the reporter he was one of her favorites.
 It was reported that Annie laughed, smiled, and flirted with her visitor throughout the interview.
 She regretted, she said, that she hadn’t brushed her hair properly.

-Next day, Annie appeared before Justice Vaughn for a preliminary hearing, wearing a black suit, and a black hat adorned with ostrich feathers.
+The next day, Annie appeared before Justice Vaughn for a preliminary hearing, wearing a black suit and a black hat adorned with ostrich feathers.
 The Banner reported that “a deep frown gathered her brow and her piercing black eyes danced defiantly in answer to the stares of the onlookers.”